JamesRMathis/ISEF-Project/journal/JOURNAL.md

 ## 10/17/23
 The final step in my project is just to review the potentially non-halting programs.
 I want to have at least 200 functions in total with a roughly even distribution for maximum training efficiency.
 I currently have 80 halting functions and 20 non-halting.

+## 10/30/23
+I just reviewed functions for an hour.
+I am up to 100 halting and 75 non-halting.
+I'm going to try to finish the review process tomorrow.

+## 10/31/23
+I reviewed enough functions to have 200 total with an equal split.
+After training the model on these, I get between 50% and 60% accuracy.
+I learned about a method of determining if a neural network is overfitting, so I'm going to try to use that to improve the accuracy.
+Essentially, I will try different parameters and log the train and test accuracies.
+The point where the train accuracy begins to decrease while the train accuracy increases is the point of overfitting.
+I will then use the parameters from before that point.

+## 11/2/23
+I implemented the optimization.
+After the test score is found, the parameters and accuracy are written to a csv for later analysis.
+Then, the train score is found and is also written to a csv.
+I think I have some issues in the optimization, as I keep getting a train score of 1.0.
+I'm going to try to fix this tomorrow.